 the UE shall apply the value of the applicable NAS timer indicated in tables 10.2.1 and indicated in table 10.3.1 for WB-S1/CE mode.

-A UE that supports CE mode B and operates in WB-S1 mode shall not apply the value of the applicable NAS timer indicated in table 10.2.1 and table 10.3.1 for WB-S1/CE mode before receiving an indication from the network that the use of enhanced coverage is not restricted as described in this clause.
+A UE that supports CE mode B and operates in WB-S1 mode not using satellite E-UTRAN access shall not apply the value of the applicable NAS timer indicated in table 10.2.1 and table 10.3.1 for WB-S1/CE mode before receiving an indication from the network that the use of enhanced coverage is not restricted as described in this clause.

 The NAS timer value obtained is used as described in the appropriate procedure clause of this specification.
 The NAS timer value shall be calculated at start of a NAS procedure, and shall not be re-calculated until the NAS procedure is completed, restarted or aborted.

 The support of CE mode B by a UE is indicated to the MME by lower layers and shall be stored by the MME.
-When an MME that supports WB-S1 mode performs NAS signalling with a UE, which supports CE mode B and operates in WB-S1 mode and the MME determines that
+When an MME that supports WB-S1 mode performs NAS signalling with a UE not using satellite E-UTRAN access, which supports CE mode B and operates in WB-S1 mode and the MME determines that

 a) the use of enhanced coverage is not restricted for the UE; or